vijaybrat/wishlist-development/README.md

 ## Usage
-Enter the name of the item you want to add to your wishlist in the input field.
+-Enter the name of the item you want to add to your wishlist in the input field.
-Click the "Add" button to add the item to your wishlist.
+-Click the "Add" button to add the item to your wishlist.
-To mark an item as completed, click the checkbox next to the item.
+-To mark an item as completed, click the checkbox next to the item.
-To remove an item from your wishlist, click the "Delete" button next to the item.
+-To remove an item from your wishlist, click the "Delete" button next to the item.

 ## Technologies Used
-HTML
+-HTML
-CSS (Custom styling and external styles)
+-CSS (Custom styling and external styles)
-JavaScript
+-JavaScript

 ## Screenshots